 Academic researchers, Texas Parks and Wildlife Department scientists, and the Service have continued to search for the San Marcos gambusia during all collection and research with fishes on the San Marcos River.
 San Marcos gambusia have not been found in the wild since 1983, even with intensive searches, including the ones conducted in May, July, and September of 1990, covering the species' known range and designated critical habitat.
 Since 1996, all attempts to locate and collect San Marcos gambusia have failed (Edwards 1999, p.
 3; Edwards et al. 2002, p.
-358; Hendrickson and Cohen 2015; Bio-West 2016, p.
+358; Hendrickson and Cohen 2015, unpaginated; Bio-West 2016, p.
 43; Bonner 2018, pers. comm.).
-More recent surveys and analyses of fish species already consider the San Marcos gambusia extinct (Edwards et al. 2002; Hubbs et al. 2008).
+More recent surveys and analyses of fish species already consider the San Marcos gambusia extinct (Edwards et al. 2002, p.
+358; Hubbs et al. 2008, p.
+3).
 Additionally, hybridized individuals have not been documented since 1990.

 Although the population of San Marcos gambusia was historically small, it also had one of the most restricted ranges of Gambusia species.
 San Marcos gambusia have not been found in the wild since 1983, even with intensive searches, including the ones conducted in May, July, and September of 1990, covering the species' known range and designated critical habitat.
-No San Marcos gambusia were found in the 32,811 Gambusia collected in the upper San Marcos River by the Service from 1994 to 1996 (Edwards 1999, pp. 6-13).
-Additional sampling near the Interstate Highway 35 type locality has occurred at approximately yearly intervals since 1990.
-Since 1996, all attempts to survey and collect San Marcos gambusia failed to find them (Edwards 1999, p.
-3; Edwards et al. 2002, p.
-358; Hendrickson and Cohen 2015; Bio-West 2016, p.
-43; Bonner 2018, pers. comm.).
 Additionally, no detections of hybridized San Marcos gambusia with G. affinis is further evidence that extinction has occurred.